Self-employed income protection

 What other insurance policies should self-employed people consider?

-Life insurance could be worth considering, particularly if you have dependants.
-There are policies tailored specifically for self-employed people.
+Life insurance for self-employed people could be worth considering, particularly if you have dependants.
+There are policies tailored specifically for self-employment.

-Mortgage protection insurance can be an alternative to self-employed income protection – depending on how much you earn and what outgoings you’d need to cover if you were unable to work.
+If you’re a homeowner, mortgage protection insurance can be an alternative to self-employed income protection.
+Whether it’s a good option will depend on how much you earn and what outgoings you’d need to cover if you were unable to work.

 Frequently asked questions

-A deferral period is how long you’ll have to wait to get your first payment after making a successful claim.
-This could be anything from a week to over a year.
+A deferred period is how long you’ll have to wait to get your first payment after making a successful claim if you’re injured or ill.
+This could be anything from a week to two years.

-When deciding on an income protection policy, you should think carefully about how long you can afford to wait before receiving a payment.
+When deciding about self-employment income protection policies, you should think carefully about how long you can afford to wait before receiving a payment.

-Will an income protection plan for self-employed people cover my full income?
+Will a self-employed income protection plan cover my full income?

-Not usually.
-Income protection generally covers a percentage of your monthly income – normally around 50-60% but occasionally up to 70% – so you may need to rely on savings as well, if you have them, or tighten your belt until you’re back on your feet.
+No. Income protection covers a percentage of your monthly income – typically around 50%-65%.
+This means you may need to rely on savings as well, if you have them, or cut back on spending until you’re back working.

 Will income protection insurance cover lost income due to short-term sickness?